DNM1008/Dots/README.md

 # All of my Qtile configurations

-Can be installed by the installed script in my repo (incoming)
+Can be installed by the installed script in my repo (ready for Arch user)

-Install `yay` first
+Install `yay` firstj

 Since you have yay, `base-devel` and `git` are installed.
 You will need to install `psutil`, `pulsectl-asyncio` for the temperature, CPU, Memory, Volume